Stathisnik/Top10Series/readme.md

-This is an Angularjs service!!!!!
+This is an Angularjs service